-One of a few Aboriginal engraving sites on a large rock platform below the Taber Trig, this figure was described by W.D.
+One of a few Aboriginal engraving sites on a large rock platform below the Taber Trig, this figure was described by R.H.
+Mathews in 1895 as a “strange-looking figure” and by W.D.
 Campbell in 1899 as “somewhat resembling a sea leopard”.
 It has also been described as a dugong.

 Next to the seal, sea lepoard or dugong is a fish; it’s tail is hard weathered and hard to make out.